-The first step towards adopting is ensuring that you are ready to adopt and prepared to make a commitment to a new furry family member.
+The first step towards adopting is ensuring that you are ready to adopt and prepared to make a life long commitment to a new furry family member.

-We complete a telephone interview, reference checks and a home check prior to approving an applicant for adoption.
-Please don’t be alarmed if you don’t hear from us right away as we are all volunteers with our own careers, families and fur babies while dedicating an enormous amount of our personal time to running the rescue.
+We complete an in depth telephone interview, reference checks and a home check prior to approving an applicant for adoption.
+Adopting with Spirit of Hope Rescue is a multi-step process.
+Final approval for adoption does not occur until all steps have taken place.
+Please don’t be alarmed if you don’t hear from us right away as we are all volunteers with our own busy careers, families and fur babies while dedicating an enormous amount of our personal time to running one of the largest foster based rescues in the province.
 We do our best to respond in a timely manner.
 If you don't hear from us, please feel free to send us an email.
 It is the best way to contact us to ensure a response.
 The initial application process may take up to a week.

-Once you have been approved for adoption and have found your perfect match, you will be required to meet with the Adoption Coordinator to sign an Adoption Contract and pay the adoption fee prior to the release of the dog into your care.
+Once you have been approved for adoption and have found your perfect match, you will be required to meet with an Adoption Counselor to sign an Adoption Contract and pay the adoption fee prior to the release of the dog into your care.

 Adoption fees include: